This is not a drill. Refuge is a series of compelling events where art meets emergency, preparing the community for climate crisis.

 Refuge drops us in the hot zone of different climate-related disasters.
 Flood, heat, pandemic and displacement: this five-year project offers us new ways to rally as a community and prepare for climatic events.

-Refuge proposes new ways to embed equity, access, dignity and hope in our response to catastrophe through a creative approach.
+Refuge promotes new ways to ground equity, access, dignity and hope in our response to catastrophe through a creative approach.

 In 2016, we imagined a local flood and transformed the North Melbourne Town Hall into a relief centre for 24 hours.

 In 2017, we envisaged the increasing possibility of five consecutive days over 40°C.

 In 2018, we examined a pandemic event and what happens when the risk of contagion means you would never bring people together.

 For the next two years we prepare for displacement prompted by climate crisis.
 In 2019, we begin on our own doorstep, taking the lead from First Nations people and our newly arrived community to ask: if North Melbourne was evacuated, what would you do?
 What skills, knowledge and relationships can ensure we are prepared?

 In 2020 we leap into a foreseeable future to consider displacement of our regional neighbours in the Pacific.
 How can we share resources in times of hardship when the worst comes to pass?
 Taking the lead from artist Latai Taumoepeau, Refuge 2020 explores displacement as a humanitarian crisis and directs our focus towards culture, spirituality, relationships and ritual.